joemoose/psiops/docs/character.md

 ### Psionic Powers

-Each time you use a psionic power, roll +CREATIVE. **On a 7+**, the power manifests, and you may continue to use it. **On a failure**, the power is no longer available until you rest at a rendezvous point or between missions.
+Each time you use a psionic power, roll +CREATIVE. **On a 7 or greater**, the power manifests, and you may continue to use it. **On a failure**, the power is no longer available until you rest at a rendezvous point or between missions.

-If you roll a duplicate power, you can either re-roll for a new one or work with the GM on how your base power is improved.
+If you roll a duplicate power, you can either re-roll for a new one or work with the GM on how your power is improved.

 | D66 | Power |
 | :-: | :- |